bhgv/lua.gcode.sender/README.md

 How to build
 -------
-sources of lua-5.3.3 & all modules are included. just run bld script from head folder
+Sources of lua-5.3.3 & all modules are included.
+Just run `bld.sh` script from the top of the project tree:
 ```sh
 $ ./bld.sh
 ```
-current it tested on linux-arm (lubuntu, raspberry pi like board) and linux-x86 (xubuntu, ibm thinkpad x31)
+Currently it is tested on linux-arm (Armbian, lUbuntu, Orange Pi PC - raspberry pi like) and linux-x86 (Ubuntu, xUbuntu)

 How to execute
 -------